NuxiNL/cloudlibc/README.md

   `open()`, `fopen()`, `stat()`, `mkdir()` and `wait()` have been omitted.
 For filesystem access it is possible to use the POSIX.1-2008 `*at()` functions instead.
-In some other cases alternatives have been developed (e.g., `pdfork()` and `pdwait()`).
+In some other cases alternatives have been developed.
 Fear not: most of these interfaces are either available on systems such as FreeBSD or have been designed in such a way that they can easily be added to existing operating systems.

 * **Computing in the cloud.** <br/>
   Though it is perfectly fine to run CloudABI processes from a